ProteinsWebTeam/interpro-docs/docs/llm_descriptions.rst

 for approximately 5,500 unintegrated PANTHER families.
 We intend to further explore leveraging Large Language Models to generate summaries for families within other member databases and InterPro entries.

-Please not that our approach to generate descriptions is subject to change in the future.
+**Please note that our approach to generate descriptions is subject to change in the future.**